-Elva Court provides both long and short term support for up to 13 people with mental health issues.
+Elva Court provides both long and short term support for up to 13 people experiencing mental distress.
 The building consists of 14 self-contained flats, each with its own kitchen, bathroom and bedroom.
 Residents are able to personalise their flats through interior decoration.
 One of the flats is allocated to staff who provide onsite support 24 hours a day.

-The staff work with each resident to agree a care plan tailored to meet each individual’s needs.
-Staff support each individual to achieve their own personal goals, which could include: finding employment, gaining work experience or building their skills and confidence.
+The staff work alongside each resident to agree a care plan tailored to meet each individual’s needs.
+Staff support each individual to lead their own care and support and to achieve their own personal goals, which could include: finding employment, gaining work experience or building their skills and confidence.
 The aim is for each resident to become equipped to live an independent, fulfilling life in their community.
 When residents are ready to move out, the staff offer a transitional service, including help with funding arrangements.

 The staff team consists of a Project Manager, two Senior Social Care Workers and two Social Care Workers.
 One member of staff sleeps in every night.